googleapis/google-cloud-java/README.md

 Testing
 -------

-This library provides tools to help write tests for code that use gcloud-java services.
+This library provides tools to help write tests for code that uses gcloud-java services.

 See [TESTING] to read more about using our testing helpers.